How to benchmark competition conversion rates using Alexa in two super simple steps

 Estimated conversion rate = 2.77%

-Simply plug in your conversion rates in the above methodology and you should have pretty good estimate on how you are doing as compared to your competitors.
+Simply plug in your conversion rates in the above methodology and you should have a pretty good estimate of how you are doing as compared to your competitors.
 You can also try to triangulate your estimates by using other data sources (apart from Alexa) such as Compete.com or Quantcast.

-PS: The way I define Bounce Rate and Conversion Rate, they are not related.
-But the way Alexa defines, the two metrics are definitely related.
+PS: The way I define Bounce Rate and Conversion Rate, are not related.
+But the way Alexa defines it, the two metrics are definitely related.